marylt/SpringboardDSBootcamp/README.md

 # Springboard Data Science Bootcamp
-Files and misc. relating to the Springboard Data Science Bootcamp
+Files, assignments and projects relating to the Springboard Data Science Bootcamp